 The strategy for the skinny-fat guy should be to chase muscle gain while losing fat.
 Most people in this category will be best to go with a slight calorie deficit, while pushing hard with your lifts so that you gain strength, which will drive the muscle growth.
 This works in beginners and novices nearly always, and can work for more advanced trainees too.
 However this isn’t always successful in practice for two primary reasons:

 1. It is working, but the guy is tracking things so poorly that he can’t see it’s working, or the progress is just too slow for the unrealistic expectations that he set for himself initially. – This leads people into a program hopping spiral.

 2. The guy is too far along with their training and they can no longer have their cake and eat it – a choice needs to be made between losing fat OR gaining muscle.
 (There is no clearly identifiable point that this will happen.
-Some people have it easier than others genetically and a whole bunch of other factors influence it – diet set-up, training, sleep-stress-recovery, mental aspects, etc.).
-I categorise these folks as being in Purgatory, because that’s often how these guys feel.
+Some people have it easier than others genetically and a whole bunch of other factors influences it – diet set-up, training, sleep-stress-recovery, mental aspects, etc.).
+I categorize these folks as being in Purgatory, because that’s often how these guys feel.
 We’ll cover these Skinny-Fat Type 2 people in the next section.

 What do you mean by a recomp?